dzyla/Follow_Relion_gracefully/README.md

-Agree to the license agreement and add conda to the PATH.
+Agree to the license agreement  `yes` and add conda to the PATH.
 Activate conda for bash: